RorySchof/scheduler_app/README.md

 # Project Features

-Appointment days (Monday to Friday) are displayed and colour-coordinated depending on availability The days show the number of slots available
-A user can switch between days and see detailed information Booked and available slots are clearly differentiated A user can book interviews by typing in a student name and clicking on an interviewer from a list of interviewers A user can change the details of an existing interview by pressing the edit icon A user can cancel an existing interview, a pop-up message will ask to confirm the action before permanently deleting an interview
-Days display currently remaining spots and show updates after each modification
+The system showcases appointment days from Monday to Friday, with color-coded indications reflecting their availability.
+Each day presents the count of available slots.
+Users can easily navigate between days to access detailed information.
+Distinguishing between booked and available slots is visually clear.
+To book an interview, users can input a student's name and select an interviewer from a provided list.
+Modification of existing interviews is possible through the edit icon, and cancellation triggers a confirmation pop-up before permanently deleting the interview.
+The display dynamically updates, reflecting the current remaining spots and any changes made after each modification.

 ## Setup